danb-cws/giphyvision/README.md

 # GiphyVision

-##NB: Broken :( Need to fix CORS  errors from Giphy

 Experimenting and learning with device camera, Google Cloud Vision and Giphy API's.
 Working with Heroku and Firebase, using Webpack workflow and ES6 modules.

 Objective: use device camera to take a picture of an object etc, submit to Cloud Vision which will analyse the image and return a description, this will be passed to Giphy which returns a... gif